tori-parmz/PrideHacks-Project/README.md

 ## License

-SafeHeaven is open-source and released under the [MIT License](LICENSE).
+SafeHaven is open-source and released under the [MIT License](LICENSE).